 - Development of a written general public records and email retention policy.
-(Records Coordinator responsibility). - Need to develop a written disaster plan policy on how records will be preserved during a severe weather event (a Records Coordinator responsibility). - ➤ Streamline the digitization of closed planning contractor permit files by receiving them electronically once a Certificate of Occupancy or Completion is issued or the permit has been finalized and closed.
-Ideally these records should be immediately uploaded into LaserFiche (Records Management Software) for proper archival value. - ➤ Identification and remediation of files in Laserfiche that have not been properly indexed for Optical Character Recognition (OCR). - Full utilization by Town Council of an electronic agenda is needed.
+(Records Coordinator responsibility). - Need to develop a written disaster plan policy on how records will be preserved during a severe weather event (a Records Coordinator responsibility). - Streamline the digitization of closed planning contractor permit files by receiving them electronically once a Certificate of Occupancy or Completion is issued or the permit has been finalized and closed.
+Ideally these records should be immediately uploaded into LaserFiche (Records Management Software) for proper archival value. - Identification and remediation of files in Laserfiche that have not been properly indexed for Optical Character Recognition (OCR). - > Full utilization by Town Council of an electronic agenda is needed.

-- Respond to 95% of records requests within 2 business days. - ➤ Post 100% of executed resolutions, ordinances, and agreements online. - ➤ Post 100% of meeting notices and agendas at least 2 business days prior to the scheduled meeting. - ➤ All content on Town website should be ADA compliant. - Maintain computer hardware with an average age of five years or less. - Advertise and post all notices of public proceedings as required by law; in addition, provide appropriate updates to the Town website for use by the public. - ➤ Represent the Town in various business association groups, including the Broward County Municipal Clerks Association, Broward City County Managers Association, and Florida City County Managers Association. - Continue to administer the codification of the Town Charter and Code through contract with Municipal Code Corporation. - ➤ Provide timely information to other organizations, agencies, Town residents, and the general public. - > Continue to provide assistance to all Departments concerning Town needs.
+- Respond to 95% of records requests within 2 business days. - > Post 100% of executed resolutions, ordinances, and agreements online. - Post 100% of meeting notices and agendas at least 2 business days prior to the scheduled meeting. - > All content on Town website should be ADA compliant. - > Maintain computer hardware with an average age of five years or less. - Advertise and post all notices of public proceedings as required by law; in addition, provide appropriate updates to the Town website for use by the public. - Represent the Town in various business association groups, including the Broward County Municipal Clerks Association, Broward City County Managers Association, and Florida City County Managers Association. - Continue to administer the codification of the Town Charter and Code through contract with Municipal Code Corporation. - Provide timely information to other organizations, agencies, Town residents, and the general public. - > Continue to provide assistance to all Departments concerning Town needs.

-Ado Adopted FY 2022 Adopted FY 2023
+Ado Adopted FY 2022 Proposed FY 2023

-Docision Title Full Part T Full Part T

-Position Title Time Time Temp Time Time Temp
+Position Title Full Time Part Time Temp Full Time Part Time Temp

-Town Clerk 1 1
+Town Clerk 1 romp 1 101110

 Deputy Town Clerk 1 1

 Records & Administrative Coordinator .5 .5

 Total 2.5 2.5